"If summer comes, can spring be far behind?"

 Come to think of it, though, that would be boring and lifeless.

+Besides, autumn needs winter to mourn its fallen leaves.
 And without its winter metaphor, Shelley's poem would lose its elegant pathos.